Bond University

 Entry requirements

-Conditional offers will not be made for students seeking admission into Bond’s Master of Psychology (Clinical) program and/or Master of Professional Psychology program.
+Conditional offers will not be made for students seeking admission into Bond’s Master of Psychology (Clinical) program or Master of Professional Psychology program.

 Where the student has not fully completed their prior studies by the application deadline, either at Bond or another institution, they will not be eligible to apply for the program at that time.
-We encourage them to apply for the following year’s intake.
+They are encouraged to apply for the following year’s intake.

 Outcomes